-Amy Cooper's Call To The Police Wasn't Innocent — It Was A Racist Act Of Violence
+Amy Cooper's Call To The Police Wasn't Innocent—It Was A Racist Act Of Violence

-Over Memorial Day weekend, a white woman called law enforcement claiming that an Black man was threatening her in a wooded area of Central Park — but the video taken by the man tells a very different story.
+Over Memorial Day weekend, a white woman called law enforcement claiming that a Black man was threatening her in a wooded area of Central Park — but the video taken by the man tells a very different story.
 While police heard the voice of a woman in distress, the video shows her threatening the man — who was asking her to put her dog on a leash — and saying just before the call, “I’m going to tell them there’s an African-American man threatening my life.”

 A viral Twitter video circulated on Monday after an encounter earlier that day.
 Christian Cooper, an avid bird watcher, walked through a quieter part of Central Park known as the Ramble.
 He came across a woman, later identified as Amy Cooper (no relation), who had her dog off-leash.
 “That’s important to us birders because we know that dogs won’t be off-leash at all and we can go there to see the ground-dwelling birds,” Christian told CNN.